abetusk/2d/ellemal/moth/README.md

 Creative Commons Zero ([CC0](https://creativecommons.org/share-your-work/public-domain/cc0/))

-Please use this design, art and all source files in thid directory as you wish.
+Please use this design, art and all source files in this directory as you wish.
 Credit is appreciated but not necessary.